waltherB/odoo-sms-pos-receipt/README.md

 ## 📄 License

-This module is licensed under LGPL-2.
+This module is licensed under AGPL-3.
+See the LICENSE file for full license text.

 ## 🤝 Support